The 2 ‘I’s Impact on MY Retirement Plan

 In conclusion, when I am planning for my financially secure retirement, I have to consider and make provisions for the two critical ‘I’s.
 Both ‘I’s, the ‘Inflation rate’ and the ‘Interest rate’, are capable of creating havoc to my well-planned retirement or, on a more positive note, taking my retirement to a higher level of financial adequacy.

-Making both ‘I’s work for me and not against me is, therefore, a top priority in my retirement planning.
+Making both ‘I’s work for me and not against me is, therefore, a top priority in my retirement planning in Singapore.

 Important: The information and opinions in this article are for general information purposes only.
 They should not be relied on as professional financial advice.
 Readers should seek independent financial advice that is customised to their specific financial objectives, situations & needs.
 This advertisement or publication has not been reviewed by the Monetary Authority of Singapore.